cowhorse7/startup/notes.md

 ssh -i "C:\Users\becca\OneDrive\Documents\School\CS 260\EquineFloral22.pem" ubuntu@184.73.198.144
 Note also that I am unsure whether my computer actually has ubuntu at all.
 Not sure if I want to subscribe, either.
 -The class instruction mentioned nothing about it, which could either mean I don't need it, or they expect everyone to already have it.

+http = hypertext transport protocol (non-secure) https = secure version when using non-secure connections, anyone with access to the network traffic can capture all data sent in either direction (bad)